 Liriope spicata also has a feature that distinguishes it from the other plants for dry shade in my list.
 For liriope looks like a grass (its common name is "border grass", or "lilyturf"), even though it's actually a member of the lily family.
 But liriope also has a spikey flower, ranging in color from white to lavender.
 In autumn it bears a dark berry.
 To learn more about liriope, please consult the following resource:

 Foxglove, like the next entry (daylilies), is distinguished by its showy floral display.
 It is also the tallest of the plants for dry shade discussed here.
 But don't grow foxglove around small children: it's quite poisonous!
+It tolerates light shade (dappled is best), but it can also be grown in full sun in the North.
 To learn more about foxglove, please consult the following resource:

 While "Stella de Oro" truly is a "daylily," in the sense that its individual flowers last only a day, don't be fooled into thinking that you won't get much of a show out of this perennial.
 Another bloom will be along shortly to replace yesterday's departed beauty.
 In fact, its ability to re-bloom over a long period makes Stella de Oro daylily perhaps the most popular of the daylilies.
 Its popularity is also due to its ability to adapt to a wide range of planting zones and conditions, including dry shade.
 For more information on Stella de Oro daylily, please consult the following resource:

 On Page 2 we'll consider the remaining 6 entries in my list of 10 plants for dry shade....